Beyonce Might Be Hinting Twins’ Names In Latest Pics And Yes, They’re Adorable

-Queen Bey sure knows how to keep the internet buzzing, this time, with clues that could possibly reveal the Carter twins’ names.
+Queen Bey sure knows how to keep the internet buzzing.
+This time, she allegedly dropped clues that could possibly reveal the Carter twins’ names.
 Is Beyonce really hinting about what she will name her babies in a new Instagram post?

 Last week, Beyonce took to Instagram once again and shared a short clip that sent the BeyHive into a frenzy.
 Apparently, fans are convinced that Beyonce might be sending out clues as to what her upcoming twins’ names will be.
 The 35-year-old expectant mother posted a montage of herself with her gorgeous pregnancy look.